AbdullahMH95/VRND_Puzzler_AbdullahMH/README.md

 # Introduction
 As a part of VR development Nano-degree in Udacity, I have create a document that describe puzzler project and this document contains five sections: outcomes, story of the process, user testing outcomes and iteration, sketching and conclusion.
 I think the future will be in the virual reality so I most start now learn unity and vr development.
 First I buy Google cardboard and now I have laptop that is VR ready (MSI) and very soon I will buy HTC Vive!.

+Why did you build this project?
+This project is so important for the costumers who will use VR.
+It test how the people see VR and if it is okay for them they will start playing VR games!.
+We need in the beginning simple game that show how VR works.

+How long did it take to build?
+This project should not take more than 3 weeks, I did it in 2 weeks!.

+What is unique about your game?
+The puzzle because it comes randomly each time.

 # Outcomes
 A VR game with no motion sickness and verified by Abdulaziz (Tester) and documented.